Koszul pairs and applications: Abstract

 \section{Abstract}

 Let $R$ be a semisimple ring.
-A pair $(A,C)$ is called pre-Koszul if $A$ is a connected graded $R$-ring and $C$ is a compatible connected graded $R$-coring.
-To a pre-Koszul pair we associate several complexes and we show that one of them is exact if and only if all other are so.
-In this case we say that $(A,C)$ is Koszul.
-We investigate the connection between Koszul pairs and the Koszulity of $A$ and $C$.
-We use Koszul pairs to show that the twisted tensor product of two Koszul rings is Koszul.
+A pair $(A,C)$ is called almost-Koszul if $A$ is a connected graded $R$-ring and $C$ is a compatible connected graded $R$-coring.
+To an almost-Koszul pair one associates three chain complexes and three cochain complexes such that one of them is exact if and only if the others are so.
+In this situation $(A,C)$ is said to be Koszul.
+One proves that a connected $R$-ring $A$ is Koszul if and only if there is a connected $R$-coring $C$ such that $(A,C)$ is Koszul.
+This result allows us to investigate the Hochschild (co)homology of Koszul rings.
+We apply our method to show that the twisted tensor product of two Koszul rings is Koszul.
+More examples and applications of Koszul pairs, including a generalization of Fr\"oberg Theorem \cite{Fr}, are discussed in the last part of the paper.